-• We believe it is important that it is clear to the children which rules apply to the group: what is allowed and what is not allowed.
+We believe it is important that it is clear to the children which rules apply to the group: what is allowed and what is not allowed.
 Repeating these rules is important.
 It is also about the rules that apply between children, such as taking away toys or cuddling/comforting each other.
+Our pedagogical team sets the example in instilling values and standards and should be aware of this in their dealings with the children, colleagues and parents.

-- Our pedagogical team set the example in instilling values and standards and should be aware of this in their dealings with the children, colleagues and parents. - Children learn to wait their turn. - Our pedagogical team set an example in taking responsibility. - Children are encouraged to care for plants and animals (in the garden, for example). - Arrangements agreed by children and the pedagogical team are adhered to: agreed is agreed!
-Say what you mean, and mean what you say.
-This gives the children structure and security. - If a child forgets an agreement, they are reminded of it. - The children's hands and faces are washed at regular times during the day, where the pedagogical team gives the children as much chance as possible of trying to do it themselves. - During both lunch and other eating and drinking times, the pedagogical team regularly offer the children new products with different tastes. - The pedagogical team encourages children to at least taste food and drinks that are new to them. - The children also learn to deal with values and standards during our extra activities such as toddler gym, yoga and music lessons.
+The children's hands and faces are washed at regular times during the day, where the pedagogical team gives the children as much chance as possible of trying to do it themselves.
+During both lunch and other eating and drinking times, the pedagogical team regularly offers the children new products with different tastes.
+The pedagogical team encourages children to at least taste food and drinks that are new to them.
+The children also learn to deal with values and standards during our extra activities such as toddler gym, yoga and music lessons.